dreamcatcher-tech/network/Inbox/2024-04-25 0848 user sessions and accounts.md

 Maybe all system actions are possible in any home chain, provided account has credit.
 User / Home chains handle sessions and making repos

+Sessions are device specific and connect to a user account.
+They represent the conduit between chainland and outside.
+They enable the devices to act as the user.

 Booting goes:
 - system home / superuser
 - anon chain ?